 Dr Mayank Patel, Consultant in Diabetes University Hospital Southampton, Honorary Senior Clinical Lecturer (University of Southampton) and winner of Outstanding Educator at QiC Diabetes 2015

-"Sanofi Diabetes are pleased to support the QiC Programme again in 2017 and to be part of recognising and valuing those individuals, teams, Trusts and partnerships who demonstrate quality in care for their patients with diabetes.
-We are especially keen to see evidence of quality improvement which aligns with current NHS priorities including the diabetes transformation funding which aims to increase structured education, improve achievement of NICE treatment targets, expanding provision of structured education including digital self-management tools and ensuring hospitals provide access to multidisciplinary teams to improve recovery, reduce length of stays and future admission rates."Professor Mike Baxter, Diabetes Therapy Lead, Sanofi Medical
+"Sanofi is pleased to support the QiC Programme in 2018 and to recognise those individuals, teams, Trusts and partnerships who demonstrate quality in care for their diabetes patients.
+We’re keen to see evidence of quality improvement which aligns with current NHS priorities including the diabetes transformation funding which aims to increase structured education, improve achievement of NICE treatment targets, expanding provision of structured education including digital self-management tools and ensuring hospitals provide access to multidisciplinary teams to improve recovery, reduce length of stays and future admission rates."Professor Mike Baxter, Diabetes Therapy Lead, Sanofi Medical